Tags: Assessment, Discussion, Rubric

 Simple rubric examples

-- Online Discussion Rubric – IDL6543, Instructional Design Team, Center for Distributed Learning, UCF.
+• Online Discussion Rubric – This rubric was used in a small group discussion activity in the faculty development program “IDL6543”, Instructional Design Team, Center for Distributed Learning, UCF.

-- Online Discussion Board Rubric – Dr. Denise Lowe, Instructional Designer at UCF’s Center for Distributed Learning.
-Subject: non-subject.
+• Online Discussion Board Rubric – This rubric was used in a debate discussion activity in a leadership course, Dr. Denise Lowe, Instructional Designer at UCF’s Center for Distributed Learning.

 More elaborated rubric examples

-- Online Discussion Rubric – Farah Cato, Instructor in UCF’s Department of Writing and Rhetoric at the College of the Arts & Humanities.
+• Online Discussion Rubric – This rubric was used in a series of small group discussion activities on related module topics in a world literature course, Farrah Cato, Instructor in UCF’s Department of English at the College of the Arts & Humanities.

-- Online Discussions Participation Rubric – Dr. Kelvin Thompson, Adjunct Instructor in UCF’s College of Education and Human Performance.
+• Online Discussions Participation Rubric – This rubric was used in discussion participation activities in an educational technology course, Dr. Kelvin Thompson, Adjunct Instructor in UCF’s College of Education and Human Performance.

 Link to scholarly reference(s)